andreaspacher/academic-publishers/README.md

 ## Purpose

-A list of academic publishers and their scholarly journals — the main result is contained in the `Output`-folder.
+A list of academic publishers and their scholarly journals.

+The main result is contained in the `Output`-folder in the form of two CSV-documents (the final `allpublishers`-csv-file and the `alljournals`-csv-list).

 ## Data Sources